-Wst Moreton Anglican College Outdoor Education Program commences in Preparatory and Year 1 with a late night and a sleepover at the College.
+West Moreton Anglican College Outdoor Education Program commences in Prep with a late night and Year 1 with a sleepover at the College.

 As students move through their College years the nature of outdoor educational experiences become more diverse and complex.
 Overall, the Outdoor Education program offers every student a range of opportunities that can assist with the development of the whole person.